Healthy Homes Assessment Gracefield

 What We Do

-As building inspectors, we handle all components that come with specialist home Inspections.
-We’re here to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we handle all components associated with expert home inspects.
+We are there to make sure that you make the correct choice when it comes to purchasing your next property.

-We value your money, and undertake comprehensive inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning your own house.
+We consider your investment to be a serious one We will conduct comprehensive inspections so you won’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the exciting aspects of buying or owning a home.

-We offer a wide range of services to ensure that you are completely aware of the state of any property you might be considering buying or selling and also other solutions.
+We specialise in a variety of services to make sure that you are fully informed of the condition of any property you could be thinking of buying or selling in addition to other services.

-With our systemised approach to your property inspection and the latest in technology for software including digital photos imbedded into your reports, you can actually see any issues that may be identified.
-Thanks to our comprehensive report, it’s easy to understand why we receive so many referrals from clients our services to their family and acquaintances.
+Our systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in your reports, you can actually see any issues discovered.
+With our comprehensive report, it’s easy to understand why we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports